 Our objective is to make satire a widely accepted and understood tool of socio-political commentary in the country and to kindle the fire of interest in the genre.
 In short, we are on a mission to improve satirical literacy and create a safe space for writers and lovers of satire.

-This year, in further advancing our goals, we are seeking entries for the second edition of the Prize for Satire, the winners of which will be getting cash prizes of up to N200,000.
+In further advancing these goals, we are seeking entries for the second edition of the Prize for Satire, the winners of which will be getting cash prizes of up to N200,000.
 We believe other forms of writing, from poetry to non-fiction, have received great attention and it is high time we equally spotlit the significance of satirising in opinion-shaping and nation-building.
 There is hardly a better way to do this than through a healthy rivalry.

 Judges are looking for great works of satire, and by definition, this includes articles that creatively deploy wit, irony, sarcasm, and/or ridicule in criticising faults.
 Entries may take the shape of prose, drama, news, poetry, a speech, a bill, a letter, a manual, a prophecy, an essay, an advert, or even quasi-scriptural passages.
 Whatever works for you really.
 There are also no restrictions on topics.
 We, however, encourage that the selected topic is approached in a way that will make the work relevant for a long period.

 Applicants should be Nigerians aged between 15 and 30 years as of November 2022.